-We’ll check the email inboxes and double check the vacancy list to confirm which carers are available to foster.
-Recently that hasn’t been very many…as we write this we have just three foster homes available and we desperately need more carers in the Midlands, particularly Dudley, Wolverhampton and surrounding boroughs.
+We will double check the vacancy list to confirm which carers are available to foster.
+Recently that hasn’t been very many…as we write this we have just three foster homes available and we desperately need more carers in Lancashire, Wolverhampton and surrounding boroughs.

-An important part of the role is building relationships with Local Authority commissioners and placement teams as this streamlines the matching process.
-Sometimes the easiest way to get more information is by contacting these Local Authority colleagues directly so it helps if you have a good rapport with them.
+Once we’ve confirmed which vacancies are available, we will begin screening referrals and responding to our counterparts at the local authority (LA).
+An important part of the role is building relationships with local authority commissioners and placement teams as this streamlines the matching process.
+Sometimes the easiest way to get more information is by contacting these local authority colleagues directly, so it helps if you have a good rapport with them.

-Assuming everyone is happy with the match; whether it’s for residential or fostering, we’ll then formally submit an offer to the Local Authority.
+Assuming everyone is happy with the match; whether it’s for residential or fostering, we will formally submit an offer to the local authority.
 The offer will include a breakdown of how the carer/residential home is equipped to support the young person, including a picture book or family profile, costings and contact details for the allocated professional (social worker or residential manager).

-On average we will receive over 1400 fostering referral’s a month which is roughly 60 a day (..or one every 7 minutes!).
+On average we will receive over 1400 fostering referral’s a month which is roughly 60 a day (or one every 7 minutes).
 These referrals can be long, detailed documents or brief emails with a contact number to ring in the event we have a match.
-One of the biggest challenges we face is that each Local Authority uses their own referral document format.
-If there was a standardised form used by everyone it would be much easier to identify the salient issues within a referral suc60/h as placement history, identified risks and contact expectations.
-We know these are important components of a positive match so we’ll contact the LA for this information if it isn’t already included.
+One of the challenges we face is that each LA have their own referral document format.
+If there was a standardised referral form used by everyone it would be much easier to identify the key information within a referral including placement history, identified risks and contact expectations.
+We know these are important components of a positive match so we will contact the LA for this information if it isn’t already included.

 Healing Pasts | Building Futures